adriansalvatori/alma-one/public_html/app/plugins/uipress-lite/readme.txt

 === UiPress lite | Effortless custom dashboards, admin themes and pages ===
 Contributors: uipress
-Tags: admin theme, custom dashboard, google analytics, woocommerce analytics, white label, user management, role editor, order kanban, admin pages, page builder
+Tags: admin theme, custom dashboard, google analytics, woocommerce analytics, white label, user management, role editor, order kanban, admin pages, page builder, ui press
 Requires at least: 6.0
 Requires PHP: 7.0
-Tested up to: 6.2.2
+Tested up to: 6.3
-Stable tag: 3.2.06
+Stable tag: 3.2.12
 License: GPLv2 or later

 Effortless custom WordPress admin dashboards.

 == Description ==

-UiPress is an all in one solution for tailoring your WordPress admin.
-From custom dashboards, admin themes, profile pages to entire admin frameworks, the uiBuilder can do it all.
+A block based visual builder for the WordPress admin.
+Create admin pages, dashboards and WordPress admin themes with no code.
+From custom dashboards, profile pages to entire admin frameworks, the uiBuilder can do it all.
 Pre-made intuitive blocks and a library of professional templates make it super easy to transform the way your site users interact with your content.

-### Major features in UiPress lite include:
+### Major features in ui press lite include:

 * A fast, modern and intuitive block based builder
 * Create functional admin pages and ui templates